Configuring ContractCase

 Default: ${WORKING_DIRECTORY}/case-contracts/

-The directory where the contract will be written.
-If you provide this, ContractCase
+The directory where the contracts will be written.

 contractFilename